Dark matter production from evaporation of regular primordial black holes: Introduction

 Besides the pure theoretical motivations, the observations of too early supermassive black holes \cite{Bogdan:2023ilu,Kovacs:2024zfh} and some intermediate-mass black holes \cite{LIGOScientific:2020iuh,LIGOScientific:2025rsn,IMBHs,Jin:2025izu} have sparked great interest in the idea of cosmologically-coupled black holes \cite{Cadoni:2023lum,Cadoni:2023lqe,Farrah:2023opk,Croker:2024jfg,Faraoni:2024ghi,Calza:2024qxn,Dialektopoulos:2025mfz,Cadoni:2024rri} as traditional mass growth channels \cite{Inayoshi:2019fun,Volonteri:2021sfo} may not be sufficient.
 These are RBHs that couple with the expansion background such that their mass increases over time that is not due to accretion or mergers.
-At this stage, however, the studies are phenomenological and no such solutions could be derived from first principles.
+At the current stage, however, the studies are mostly phenomenological and will need stronger theoretical motivations.
 We do not consider such case here, though it is a potentially interesting direction to consider both cosmological coupling and evaporation effect in a future work.